mana-ethereum/mana/apps/exth_crypto/README.md

 # ExthCrypto

-ExthCrypto handles the majority of cryptographic operations for Exthereum.
-The goal of this project is to give each Exthereum project a common set of cryptographic functions where the backends can be swapped out as need be.
+ExthCrypto handles the majority of cryptographic operations for Mana-Ethereum.
+The goal of this project is to give each project a common set of cryptographic functions where the backend can be swapped as needed.
 Additionally, more complicated protocols (such as ECIES) can be implemented and tested in this project.

 Note: we opt, whenever possible, to use erlang core or open-source implementations for all functions.
-The goal of this project is to create a consistent API for cryptographic functions that can be referenced from Exthereum projects.
+The goal of this project is to create a consistent API for cryptographic functions that can be referenced from Mana-Ethereum projects.
 The goal of this project is not to re-write such functions in native erlang or Elixir.

 We currently support: